commtech/fscc-windows/README.md

 and will not be confused as valid data.

+##### How do I get past the 'Windows Logo testing' check?

+1. Right-click on My Computer and click Properties
+2. Click the Hardware tab, then click Driver Signing under Drivers
+3. Select 'Warn: Prompt me each time to choose an action'

+Once you're done, restart the workstation and install the driver as usual.
+Windows shouldn't bother you about logo testing this time.

 ##### What are the project's dependencies?
 For 99% of our customers you will be able to install the driver without any additional dependencies.
 The full dependency list is below.